arkeodev/Django-Price-Manager/README.md

     ```

 4. **Terminal 4: Running Celery beat**
-   This first command is pushing all the data into a Redis queue.
+   The first command is pushing all the data into a Redis queue.
     ```sh
     poetry run python manage.py trigger_load_events
     ```

-   This second command starts the periodic tasks.
+   The second command starts the periodic tasks.
     ```sh
     poetry run celery -A roompricegenie beat -l info
     ```